Should You Call Your Ex To Get Back Together?

 Thinking about calling your ex?

 Sometimes, an ex-relationship looks so good in the rearview mirror that you wish you hadn't ended it.
 You may find yourself thinking of your ex often.
 The good times you had together, the laughs and fun experiences.
 With rose-colored glasses, you may start to reflect on what it could have been with your ex.
-Even when you try to move on in a new relationship, maybe you can't help but obsess about your ex.
+Even when you try to move on in a new relationship, maybe you continue struggling to not obsess about your ex.

 Deciding whether to call your ex-partner or even get back together with this person can mean starting with a clear and honest understanding of your previous relationship.
 This can help you to answer questions about why the relationship ended in the first place and whether or not it should be rekindled.